-Risk Reference: BAF20-02 Risk Rating Impact Likelihood Score Appetite Emergency Care Review Recomm endation s care due to being unable to comr t be able to deliver safe and effective t processes.
+Risk Reference: BAF20-02 Risk Rating Impact Likelihood Score Appetite Emergency Care Review Recomm endation s There is a risk that the Health Board may not be able to deliver safe and effective care due to being unable to commit support processes.
 This could negatively Inherent Risk 5 5 ↔ 5 25 ↔ 20 ← Low impact on the quality of patient care provided.
-Target Risk 4 3 12 1 - 6 Key Controls Assurance level Key mitigations Gaps (actions to achieve targe t risk scor ۵) Date Unscheduled Care Improvement Group in place to oversee the mprovement programme of work and monitor performance which provides regular reports to the Finance & Performance.
+Target Risk 4 3 12 1 - 6 Key Controls Assurance level Key mitigations Assurance level Gans (actions to achieve targe t risk scor ۵) Date Unscheduled Care Improvement Group in place to oversee the mprovement programme of work and monitor performance which provides regular reports to the Finance & Performance.
 2 1) Ysbyty Glan Clwyd (YGC) improvement plans in place and approved by Executive Team for ambulance handover and flow including EDQDF.
 2) Emergency Department (ED) dashboard established which monitors performance.
 3) Established Tactical Control Centres in place.
 4) Standardised SITREP / escalation reports submitted 3 x day.
 2 1) Roll out of YGC improvement appropriate.
 2) Identify improvement and prof the objectives.
 3) In line with Welsh Government implement Phone First programpatients are seen by the right profirst time.
 4) In line with WG directive, im EDQDF / Welsh Access Model agree care standards and implipatient access to and from EDs.
-Roll out of YGC improvement plan to other sites as oppropriate.
-Identify improvement and project support for delivery the objectives.
-In line with Welsh Government (WG) directive, aplement Phone First programme that will ensure attents are seen by the right person, in the right place, st time.
-In line with WG directive, implement the national DQDF / Welsh Access Model to identify best practice, gree care standards and implement a uniform model for arch 2021 arch 2021 arch 2021 nuary 2021 Q3 and Q4 Plan in place and agreed by the Board, with regular monitoring through Access meeting (weekly) & Unscheduled Care (USC) Improvement Group (monthly).
+2) Identify improvement and project support for delivery of the objectives.
+3) In line with Welsh Government (WG) directive, mplement Phone First programme that will ensure patients are seen by the right person, in the right place, arch 2021 arch 2021 arch 2021 nuary 2021 Q3 and Q4 Plan in place and agreed by the Board, with regular monitoring through Access meeting (weekly) & Unscheduled Care (USC) Improvement Group (monthly).
 2 Weekly access meeting chaired by the Executive Director of Planning and Performance, to review assurance against the delivery of the plan.
 1 USC scoping review to be undertaken to develop strategic blueprint solution for unscheduled care.
 Implement recommendations of Kendal Bluck Emergency Department workforce review related to unscheduled care. nuary 2021 arch 2021 nterim COO / Interim Director of JSC overseeing the Q3/4 plan and variance to the plan with regular reporting to the Finance and Performance Committee.
 2 Bi-monthly report to Finance & Performance Committee to provide assurance on unscheduled care strategic developments.
 2 Establish permanent substantion an interim basis, providing of leadership for unscheduled car continuity a 31 M arch 2021